 For Coachella Valley, in its Severe nonattainment plan for the 1997 ozone standard, a VMT offset demonstration was conducted for the attainment year of 2018.
-This demonstration was part of the 2007 AQMP, which was approved by the U.S. EPA in 2017.
-The U. S. EPA has also proposed approval of the VMT offset demonstration for the 2008 ozone NAAQS for Coachella Valley, which has an attainment year of 2026.
+This demonstration was part of the 2007 AQMP, which was approved by the U.S. EPA in 2017.31 The U. S. EPA has also proposed approval of the VMT offset demonstration for the 2008 ozone NAAQS for Coachella Valley, which has an attainment year of 2026.

 As an Extreme nonattainment area for the 1997 ozone standard, a new VMT offset demonstration is required for the attainment year of 2023.
-A VMT offset demonstration is currently being developed and will be included in the Draft Final Extreme Area Plan.
 The VMT offset demonstration will be addressed through a separate public process through CARB.